KoljaB/TurnVoice/README.md

 turnvoice -u https://www.youtube.com/watch?v=AmC9SmCBUj4 -rw arthur.wav -ov cooking_with_arthur.mp4
 ```

-*This example needs a arthur.wav clone wav file in the same directory.
+*This example needs a arthur.wav (or.json) file in the same directory.
 Works when executed from the tests directory.*

 ## Pro Tips